007revad/Synology_M2_volume/README.md

     - Confirm your settings and click Apply to finish creating your M.2 volume.
 4. Optionally enable and schedule TRIM:
     - Storage Pool > ... > Settings > SSD TRIM
+    - **Note: DSM 7.1.1. has no SSD TRIM setting for M.2 storage pools**
     - **Note: DSM 7.2 Beta has no SSD TRIM setting for M.2 RAID 0**

 <p align="center">Storage Pool available for online assembly</p>